-AWA has also completed over 250 new storm analyses using our Storm Precipitation Analysis System (SPAS) across the US and Canada.
-These data are used in projects related to PMP determination, model calibration, model validation, and forensic testimony.
-AWA is a leader in identifying and incorporating new technologies and meteorological data into extreme rainfall studies and provides complete services related to meteorological databases and precipitation analyses.
+AWA has completed PMP studies for many locations across North America, including Canada and most of the US.
+Recent work now includes international locations, where AWA has recently competed the PMP and regional Precipitation Frequency analysis for the Grasberg Mine basin in Papua, Indonesia.
+The sizes of the regions studied vary from entire states to basins less than one square mile.
+Each study is comprehensive in its approach for determining PMP values based on the unique geographic location, topography and climate of the region where the study is located.
+Emphasis is placed on using procedures developed by the National Weather Service in its Hydrometeorological Reports (HMR) and the World Meteorological Organization (WMO) in its PMP manual while applying advanced analysis, updated storm data, and data processing techniques.
+AWA has also completed more than 700 new storm analyses using our Storm Precipitation Analysis System (SPAS) across the US, Canada, Mexico, and other international locations.
+These data are used in projects related to PMP determination, model calibration, model validation, and forensic meteorology.
+AWA is a leader in identifying and incorporating new technologies and meteorological data into extreme rainfall studies and provides complete services related to meteorological databases, precipitation analyses, development of meteorological parameters for snow melt calculations, and probabilities of each parameter.
 SPAS has incorporated NEXRAD weather radar data when available and calibrates the data hourly with rain gauge observations to provide rainfall for periods as short as every five minutes with a spatial resolution of approximately 1/3rd square mile.
-Extensive use of GIS provides detailed and reproducible PMP analysis results
+Extensive use of GIS provides detailed and reproducible PMP analysis results.

 The AWA Team